Indigenous Services

 How to apply:

-Provides an early learning environment that follows Indigenous teachings and knowledge that support the growth and development of children and families.
-Provides meals, land based literacy program, and an outdoor learning environment.
+Licensed child care providing an early learning environment that follows Indigenous teachings and knowledge that support the growth and development of children and families.
+Provides meals, land-based literacy program, and an outdoor learning environment.
 Full or part time care available.
-Licensed by the Ministry of Education.

 Violence Against Women Emergency Shelter